SmartThingsCommunity/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

 ## <a name="install-smartapp">Install SmartApp in IDE</a>
-Here we will install the following SmartApp:
+Here we will install the following SmartApps:
 - `Ecobee (Connect)`
+- `ecobee Routines` (Child SmartApp)

 Follow the steps for _either_ the GitHub Integration or the Manual method below.
 Do **not** try to do both methods.

 ### Install Using GitHub Integration
-Follow these steps (all within the SmartThings IDE):
+Follow these steps to install the `Ecobee (Connect)` SmartApp (all within the SmartThings IDE):
 - Click on the `My SmartApps` tab
 - Click `Settings`
 - Click `Add new repository` and use the following parameters: